apanda/ivy/index.md

 ![Added conjecture is not inductive with more relations]({{ site.url }}/assets/ninductive2-more-rel.png)

 Now the problem is apparent.
 Our previous conjecture does not require that messages follow the ring topology.
-In this case, node1 has received node0's ID, despite the fact that had this message followed the ring topology, it would have not have been received.
+In this case, node1 has received node0's ID, despite the fact that had this message followed the ring topology, it would not have been received.
 We can again use Gather Facts and Minimize Conjecture to generate a conjecture corresponding to our observation as shown below.

 ![Conjecture 2]({{ site.url }}/assets/conjecture2.png)

 Observe that in the previous screenshot, `id0` is unselected and no green edges connect it to a node.
 This is to indicate that it was not included in the minimized conjecture.
 The dashed blue edge indicates that `id1` and `id2` are not equal, note that this is a part of the minimized conjecture.
+We proceed by strengthening with this conjecture (click the Strengthen button as before).

 We can again check inductiveness, resulting in another case where the previous conjecture is non-inductive because it doesn't account for some of the ring topology.
 The non-inductive conjecture and the conjecture we add to make it inductive are shown below.